binaryage/dirac/readme.md

 I'm pretty sure DevTools will evolve and will be adding new extension points in the future.
 That means some Dirac features could move into official DevTools at some point eventually.
-The main benefit of having a live fork in place is that "we" as ClojureScript community don't have to wait for "them" (Google) to add "our" features, so we can move quickly.
+The main benefit of having a live fork in place today is that "we" as ClojureScript community don't have to wait for "them" (Google) to add "our" features, so we can move quickly.

 #### A demo time!

 Launch latest Chrome Canary from command-line.
-I want you to install the [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) there, so it is recommended to run it with a dedicated user profile:
+I will want you to install the [Dirac Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) there, so I recommend to run it with a dedicated user profile:

     mkdir demo-workspace
     cd demo-workspace